14 symptoms to look for after an elderly person falls

 Services to support elderly people at home

 Knowing your elderly loved one is living alone can be unsettling.
-You may be worried they’re struggling by themselves, feeling lonely, or might have a fall whilst they’re alone.
+You may be worried they’re struggling by themselves, feeling lonely, or might have a fall while they’re alone.
 There’s also the concern they won’t communicate these feelings to anyone.
 However, there are ways in which you can help them and enable them to maintain their independence and routines at home.

 To learn more about our Home Care services and how we can help, find your local Alina Homecare Team.